Skip to Content

 Chaminade Resort & Spa is a beautiful mountain retreat offering sweeping views of the Monterey Bay and the Santa Cruz Mountains.

-Just five minutes from golf courses, the beach, and the downtown Santa Cruz, Chaminade Resort & Spa has an acclaimed spa, features yoga, and a patio with a koi pond.
-The resort’s lap pool is open year round.
-Guests also enjoy walking the trails through the woods which reveal gorgeous bay vistas.
+Just five minutes from golf courses, the beach, and downtown Santa Cruz, Chaminade Resort & Spa has an acclaimed spa, features yoga, and a patio with a koi pond.
+The resort’s lap pool is open year-round.
+Guests also enjoy walking the trails through the woods, which reveal gorgeous bay vistas.

 Seascape Resort